spziscoding/electrify/README.md

   1. [Download Electrify v1.0.1](https://codeload.github.com/spziscoding/electrify/zip/main)
   2. Upload theme file to your Shopify Store

+## Pages

+In order to create pages corresponding to the links of the about menu, you can use the templates already included in the theme.
+Just create an empty page and fill in like below : * title | template name.

+### Corresponding pages to about menu
+  * Manage Subscription | manage-subscription
+  * Legal Notice | legals
+  * Shipping | shipping
+  * Terms & Conditions | terms

 ## Troubleshooting

 Our dedicated support team is available 24/7 to assist with any questions or issues.
 Plus, we continually update the theme to ensure compatibility with the latest Shopify features and performance enhancements.